 The City maintains a Reserve Subaccount in the Parity Bond Account.
 Until the Reserve Covenant Date (defined below), the Reserve Subaccount will secure payment of all Parity Bonds.
 From and after the Reserve Covenant Date, the Reserve Subaccount will secure only the Covered Parity Bonds.
 The Bonds are not designated as Covered Parity Bonds.
-The Reserve Covenant Date will occur on the Issue Date and the Bonds will not be secured by the Reserve Subaccount.
+Depending on market conditions, the Reserve Covenant Date may occur on the Closing Date and the Bonds will not be secured by the Reserve Subaccount.
+If the Reserve Covenant Date does not occur on the Closing Date, the Bonds will initially be secured by the Reserve Subaccount, but will cease to be secured by the Reserve Subaccount as of the Reserve Covenant Date.
 See "-Reserve Subaccount" below.